bouhormq/Ebuka-Salim-Portfolio/README.md

 # Production Engineering - Portfolio Site with Timeline API

 Welcome to the MLH Fellowship Portfolio!
 This Flask-based portfolio site now includes a full-featured timeline post API with MySQL database integration.
-The site showcases personal information while providing a robust backend for timeline posts with CRUD operations.
+The site showcases personal information while providing a robust backend for timeline posts with CRUD operations

 ## 🚀 Features